Samismail2010/Team-Profile-Generator/README.md

 ## Description
 This project uses node to prompt a series of questions.
 Based on the answers, the user will decide what role is needed for the team.
 After selecting a role, another prompt will appear asking a special question for whatever position was selected.
 Users then will have the option to add another team member or complete the team as is.
+After completion an HTML file will be generated and the webpage will display the team's group, a screenshot example is down below.

 ## Table of Contents